DCAN-Labs/cdni-brain/docs/brainswipes.md

         - The name showed on the website.
 Different from the key of the record in config as the key does not allow special characters.

+    - prefixes

+        - A list of prefixes to be passed into the `ListObjectsV2Command` to reduce the number of objects returned.
+Recommended for buckets with lots of data not related to this dataset being ingested.

     - s3filepath

         - Filepath for finding images, both for displaying in the app and updating sampleCounts from the s3. {{SUBJECT}}, {{SESSION}}, and {{FILENAME}} will be replaced on a per image basis.